tensberg/kochcloud-of-things/README.md

 ### gateway-robot

 The ESP8266 Gateway Robot acts as the gateway between the sensor devices and the MQTT server which is used to publish the data to OpenHAB.
-It receives ESPNow messages from the devices, formats them in a JSON format suitable for publishing over MQTT and writes them on USB/Serial.
+It receives ESPNow messages from the devices, maps them to Protobuf messages in a format shared with the robot-gateway and writes them on USB/Serial.

 ### robot-gateway

 The counterpart of the Gateway Robot running on a Raspberry PI 4.
-Reads the messages from the Gateway Robot over USB/Serial and publishes them to the MQTT server.
+Reads the Protobuf messages from the Gateway Robot over USB/Serial and publishes them to the MQTT server.
+The MQTT message body is the content of the Protobuf message, converted to JSON using the standard Protobuf-to-JSON mapping.
+The robot-gateway also subscribes to MQTT messages intended for the gateway-robot.
-Also receives MQTT messages addressed to the gateway-robot and writes them on USB/Serial.
+It converts them to Protobuf and writes them on USB/Serial.

 ### stromzaehler